Madrid region inaugurates COVID-19 hospital, unions protest lack of staff | Health

 In a first step, a wing with 240 beds, including an intensive care unit, will open.
 That wing will require 669 staff including nurses, doctors and technicians.
 "The hiring will start gradually according to healthcare needs," the Madrid region said in a statement, without elaborating.

-Labour unions say with healthcare staff working flat out in a country that has been hit hard by the coronavirus, and with many hospitals suffering staff shortages, they fear the new hospital will only poach crews from other health facilities.
+With healthcare staff working flat out in a country that has been hit hard by the coronavirus, and with many hospitals already facing staff shortages, labour unions fear the new hospital will only poach crews from other health facilities.
 "Nothing will be solved," nursing union SATSE said in a statement, calling the new hospital a vanity project.
 "Rather, existing units and services will be dismantled as they will have to operate without the professional nurses they need."

-Spain has registered more than 1.6 million coronavirus cases, the second highest number in Western Europe, and more than 45,000 deaths.